Refine Your Search

 “Over the years, my favorite type of patients have been professional athletes, children, infertile women, and those individuals who are willing to work on them selves with the program I set them up with.

-“I have specialized in fertility and pregnancy for the last eight years.
+“I have specialized in fertility and pregnancy for the last ten years.
 I work with women who want to prepare themselves for conception, who have been trying to get pregnant without success, and who are doing IVF, ICSI, or Artificial Insemination.
 I have a lot of experience supporting healthy pregnancies and preparing women for natural birth, as well as treating all types of issues that occur during pregnancy.
 Infertility is an extremely complex situation.
 I don't always have all of the answers, but I have a good understanding of the potential and limitations of natural therapies in helping

 “NCCAOM National Board Certified, Five-Element Acupuncturist.
 The combination of acupuncture, herbal medicine, cupping, nutritional-lifestyle counseling, exercise and having a positive outlook on life has a profound impact on balancing the body, mind, spirit and context.
 The integration of these four aspects of an individual participates wholeheartedly in the quality of our lives.
 My practice includes the elderly, middle age and young adults and treat a variety of medical conditions; acute/chronic pain, stress, migraines, gastrointestinal, respiratory, immune, fatigue, mental clarity, gynecological, fertility and emotional imbalances that include anxiety and depression.